vejendsh/CBT_pred/README.md

   1. Edits `change_parameter.log` to inject new values.
   2. Runs `steady_and_transient.log` inside a Fluent session.
   3. Saves the converged case file as `Exercise_Case_SteadyState_i.cas.h5`.

-> ⚠️  Running Fluent in batch mode can take hours.
-Ensure you have a valid licence and adjust `processor_count`.

 ### 4.2 Data Pre-processing (`src/data_preprocessing/data_preprocessor.py`)
 * Scans the `Run_*` folders produced by Fluent.